eazolan/moobot-music-scraper/README.md

 ## 🎯 **Configure for Any Streamer**

-By default, this monitors **Slimaera's** queue, but you can easily change it:
+By default, this monitors **Pokimane's** queue, but you can easily change it:

 ### Method 1: Command Line (Recommended)
 ```bash